Recital Theme and Era Makeup Tips

 1940’s A bold black line across the eye lid only, sweeping up and out just beyond the eye crease.
 Eye shadow was light.
 Movie Starlets would look best in the Classic Stage Face application without the lower eye liner.
 Lips were in rich red made fuller towards the top and rounded at the sides.
 Click Here for Classic Stage Face.

 1950’s blue shadow and pink lipstick was the color of the moment.
 Cheek bones had a soft shine.
-Use Mode Dion Shimmer Pots for shine.
+Use Mode Dion Shimmer Cream Pot for shine.

 1970’s blue shadow was back but with frost for the lid and white shadow highlighted under the brow.
 The face was brightened with pink cheeks and pale pink glossy lips.
 Try Mode Dion Pretty N Pink Pallet for these colors.